TayyubaK/SQL-Project/starting_with_questions.md

 **Data Quality Concerns:**
 * The same all_sessions.city values correspond to different countries.
 This isn't always an issue, e.g. London is a city in Canada and in the UK.

     However, in this database there are some obvious issues.
-E.g. There's a row where city Singapore is under country France.
+E.g. There's a record where New York is connected to Canada.

     There are 34 cities that would require a closer look.
 One-off cleaning isn't the most efficient approach.
 The best way to correct this would be if there was data available with accurate city and country data for reference.